dpalic/openemm/other/README.txt

 If you want to install OpenEMM from scratch we strongly recommend to download and consult the extensive OpenEMM Install Guide (PDF format) to avoid all kind of pitfalls.

-To use the online update feature of OpenEMM (LInux only) you have to open TCP/IP port 8044 in the same way you opened port 8080 as described in the OpenEMM Install Guide.

 OpenEMM QUICK UPDATE GUIDE for Red Hat and compatible Linux distributions